alexwebgr/faw_toast/README.md

 2. The flash message content
 3. A progress bar that indicates how much time is left before the toast disappears

-The toast appears with a slide-in animation, stays visible for the configured duration, and then slides out automatically.
-No JavaScript interaction is required for the basic functionality.
+The toast appears with a slide-in animation, stays visible for the configured duration, and then slides out automatically

 ## Development